shristii589/unilvr_sql_project/README.md

     ) AS avg_sales
 );
 ```
+**Objective-** To identify products with sales performance exceeding the average for fiscal year 2021 so that company can gain insights into successful products that resonate with customers.

 ## Q7.
 Create a report to show gross sales performance over region for quarter 2 of fiscal year 2020.